 Bioscopewala, starring Danny Denzongpa as the titular character and Geetanjali Thapa as a grown-up version of Tagore’s Mini, premiered at the Tokyo International Film Festival last year.
 It is set to release in India this week.

 An adman for eight years, Medhekar said films was not the goal.
 “I didn’t think I would get to make the kind of films I wanted to.
-I thought the commerce of the industry would not let me make even a Bioscopewala.
+I thought the commerce of the industry would not let me make a Bioscopewala.
 I loved advertising and had carved a niche for myself.
 Then this opportunity came by and I realised I would not have to make any compromises – I could choose my own cast, I could get the locations I wanted, I got to work with Gulzar on lyrics.
-Suddenly, I realised this was the film I had always wanted to make and I jumped on it.”
+I jumped at it.”

 This new world came with its share of familiar faces.
 “Danny Denzongpa was my senior at FTII (the Film and Television Institute of India) so we would joke about it all the time.
 Our cinematographer Rafey Mehmood was an FTII passout.
 Dipika Kalra, who edited the film, was in my batch.
 Resul Pookutty – who did the sound design – also from FTII!”